terencelauu/XR-Object-Recog/README.md

-# 🔍 XR Object Recognition with Real-Time Overlay & Speech
+# 🔍 XR Object Recognition with Real-Time Overlay & Speech with Google Gemini

 This project is a **real-time extended reality (XR) educational tool** that uses **YOLOv5 for object detection**, **Google Gemini for AI-powered descriptions**, and **gTTS for voice narration**, overlaid on a **live webcam feed**.
 It is designed for **interactive teaching environments**, especially in browser-based platforms like Google Colab.